 In two recent high profile US cases taken by individuals who developed non-Hodgkin lymphoma, the courts found that years of use of the popular weedkiller Roundup had caused the cancer.

-Last year, its manufacturer Bayer agreed to settle a wave of lawsuits over the potential carcinogenic effects of the herbicide that is readily available in Irish hardwares stores.
+In 2020, its manufacturer Bayer agreed to settle a wave of lawsuits over the potential carcinogenic effects of the herbicide that is readily available in Irish hardwares stores.

 While several EU countries no longer permit the use of herbicides such as Roundup near playgrounds, schools or public parks, their general sale and use is largely unrestricted in Ireland.